czifan/Multimodal-Medicine-AI/readme.md

     - converting pathological images into overlapping tiles and selected the ROIs to extract quantitative features (i.e. size, shape, intensity distribution, and texture features); identifing pathology grade from pathology reports; collecting gene and protein expression data by RNA sequencing and reverse-phase protein array
     - employing feature selection on the training set
     - building a random forest model for prognostic prediction
-- **Fusion Mode:** Early/Late-fusion, using a random forest model to integrate multimodal features
+- **Fusion Mode:** Middle-fusion, using a random forest model to integrate multimodal features

 </details>